Exporting to a File

 - Press the Browse... button under FFmpeg Path

-- Navigate to the extracted directory and select ffmpeg.exe (Windows) or ffmpeg (macOS)
+- Navigate to the bin folder in the extracted directory and select ffmpeg.exe (Windows) or ffmpeg (macOS).

 Export to File